 Among the birds that you will see here are the Andean condors and the giant hummingbird.
 Bird watchers will feel like they are in heaven as they try to spot the colorful birds here.
 In fact, there are more than 150 bird species here, so prepare your cameras and binoculars to see what birds you will find here.

 There is no shortage of historical buildings in Ecuador.
 In fact, if you visit its cities, you will find several of them.
 For example, if you head to Guayaquil, which is the biggest city, you should check out the municipal palace.
 It is famous because it is here where they signed the Declaration of Independence.

 Aside from the colonial structures, the local cuisine here is worth trying.
 In fact, you cannot say that you have been in the country without trying their national dish: the guinea pig.
-However, this one is a delicacy and only served during important celebrations.
+However, this one is a delicacy and is only served during important celebrations.
 Still, it is worth getting it just to see why it is a favorite among the locals.

 Of course, Ecuador is home to beautiful beaches too.
 Aside from Puerto Lopez, you can also make your way to Little Miami Beach in Salinas.
 You will definitely feel right at home with the sandy beaches and blue waters on the coast of Ecuador.

 The best time to travel to this country is from June to November.
 In fact, the weather here is perfect for traveling to the various hotspots in the country.
 You can try out the food in the Galapagos, or go on a walking tour in Mitad del Mundo if you like.
 Aside from that, you can trek up the mountains and active volcanoes to see an impressive view of the cities below.
 It is not surprising that many hikers come here to reach the summits of these mountains.